fvitello/pleiadi-doc/docs/documentation/call/call4/assigned.rst

   Unlocking the potential of JWST, Euclid, and SKA - high-z galaxy evolution and cosmology                                      200000
   Simulating and analysing the Euclid universe with Pinocchio                                                                   350000
   Detailed modeling of stellar flares in TESS 20-sec cadence light curves                                                       200000
-  Searching for new exoplanets in the extended TESS mission light curves with the DIAmante and ARPS pipelines                   280000
+  Searching for new exoplanets in the extended TESS mission light curves |br| with the DIAmante and ARPS pipelines                   280000
   MHD modeling of SNR RX J1713.7-3946: The role of clumps and turbulence in the ambient medium                                  500000
   =====================================================================================================================   ===================